RTcmix/rtcmix.github.io/reference/instruments/VOCODE2.md

 p14 | pan | 0-1 stereo; 0.5 is middle | yes | yes | default: 0.5 |
 p15 | table giving list of center frequencies | - | yes | yes | if p4 == 0 |

-   p3 (amplitude), p12 (noise amp) and p14 (pan) can receive dynamic updates from a table or real-time control source.
+Parameters labled as Dynamic can receive dynamic updates from a table or real-time control source.

-   p5 (cfreqlo/ftabletransp), p6 (cfreqmult/filtmult) and p15 cfreqtable should be
-   references to pfield table-handles if p4 == 0.

 Author:  John Gibson, 6/3/02